kaosborn/KaosCollections/README.md

 * `RankedMap<TKey,TValue>` - for collections of key/value pairs with nondistinct keys that can be accessed in sort order or by index.
 * `RankedBag<T>` - for collections of nondistinct items that can be accessed in sort order or by index.
 Also known as multisets.

-This library is built as a .NET Standard project with multitargeting to:
+This library is multitargeted to:

-* .NET Standard 1.0
+* .NET Standard 2.1 (v4.2 and prior targeted .NET Standard 1.0)
 * .NET Framework 4.5
 * .NET Framework 4.0
-* .NET Framework 3.5
+* .NET Framework 3.5 (ends with v4.2 of this library)

 ### Library installation

-To install using Package Manager:
+#### To install using Package Manager:

 * **`Install-Package Kaos.Collections -Version 4.2.0`**

-To install using the .NET CLI:
+#### To install using the .NET CLI:

 * **`dotnet add package Kaos.Collections --version 4.2.0`**

-To install using the Visual Studio gallery:
+#### To install using Visual Studio gallery:

-1. Click **Manage NuGet Packages**.
+1. Click *Manage NuGet Packages*.
-2. Select package source of **nuget.org**.
+2. Select package source of *nuget.org*.
-3. Click **Browse** and input **Kaos.Collections**.
+3. Click *Browse* and input **Kaos.Collections**.
 4. The package should appear.
-Click **Install**.
+Click *Install*.
 As a multitargeted package, the appropriate binary will be installed for your program.

-To install using a direct reference to a `.dll` binary:
+#### To install using a direct reference to a `.dll` binary:

 1. Download the `.nuget` package from either:

    * https://www.nuget.org/packages/Kaos.Collections/
    * https://github.com/kaosborn/KaosCollections/releases/

-2. As archives, individual binaries may be extracted from the `.nuget` package for specific platforms.
+2. As archives, individual binaries may be extracted from the NuGet package for specific platforms.
+This may require changing the file extension from `.nuget` to `.zip` to access the contents.
 A project may then reference the extracted platform-specific `.dll` directly.

-### Project status

-For the latest stable release, [install version 4.2.0](#library-installation).

-Documentation for the main branch is available by building the Help project for the `.chm` output.

 ### Documentation